carl-hellein/carl-hellein.github.io/README.md

 # Various Projects I am working on

-- Mixing together some Blender shader styles.
+- Mixing together some Blender shaders and compositor styles.
-- Making a database backend to track mileage and maintence for a fleet of bicycles.
+- Making a database backend to track mileage and maintenance for a fleet of bicycles.